WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 advertiseent), and session cookie are stored.
 These facilitate reconnection to the same downstream instance.

-In inter-domain peering arrangements, such as enterprise voice trunking or inter-carrier NNI voice peering, both sides will typically have a cluster of software agents (VMs, docker containers, bare-metal servers, dedicated hardware products, or whatever) acting as both clients and
+In inter-company peering arrangements, such as enterprise voice trunking or inter-carrier NNI voice peering, both sides will typically have a cluster of software agents (VMs, docker containers, bare-metal servers, dedicated hardware products, or whatever) acting as both clients and